ArtemyBelzer/AB-Blender-Utilities/README.md

 ##  Clean up unused data blocks (Global Cleanup).
 The "Global Cleanup" operator, under the "Cleanup" submenu, removes unused data blocks inside the current project file.
 The operator will delete any stored meshes/materials/textures/images with no references in the current project.

+## Feature Overview
+* Batch Rename+ with additional actions and functionality.
+* Bulk UV utilities: Add, delete, rename, and set active functionality on multiple objects.
+* Bulk Color Attribute/Vertex Color utilities: Delete, remove, rename, set to render, set active.
+* Bulk asset quick export to an intermediate directory.
+* Usage of directories in object names for quick exporting.
+* Export/Import a point cloud of selected assets in a .JSON format for other applications.
+* Cache object modifiers: create a non-evaluating copy of an object for quick previews.
+* Select all objects referenced in modifiers.
+* Remove unused materials on selected objects.
+* Clean up unused data blocks (Global Cleanup).
+* Reorder object data blocks alphabetically.
+* Reorder modifier object data blocks to the modifier order.
+* Store/Save the currently selected objects in Blender.
+* Select all child objects recursively from the current parent.
+* Randomize attributes on selected objects.
+* Store the current object rotation as an attribute for retrieval later.
+* Set attributes on selected objects.
+* Append boolean operation to the name of boolean objects.
+* Find and replace object names.
+* Object names from parent.
+* Set mesh data name from object name.
+* Dynamically filled operator menu.

 ### Credits
 This addon uses the Auto Updater from CGCookie.